API & endpoints

 ob.proof_chain.map(c => `${c.id}: ${(c.evidence_required||[]).length} evidence`));

-Point an MCP client at the read-only servers (from the apeiris-control-core repo):
+Point an MCP client at the read-only server (from the apeiris-control-core repo):

 {